Daniel Vallverdú: ATP Player Council

-Tournament and Events Director
+Tournament director

 San Diego Open ATP 250

 In August 2021, after the cancellation of the Asia Swing, Vallverdu instigated the collaboration between the ATP and the San Diego Barnes Tennis Centre which was then allocated a one-year 250 tournament license to be held 27 September - 3 October 2021 as a lead up to the Indian Wells Masters which had been postponed to October due to Covid.

 Vallverdu took on the role of Managing Director and the tournament attracted players including Denis Shapovalov, Andrey Rublev, Kei Nishikori, Dimitrov and Murray.
 With 8 of the top 20 players attending and the ranking cut off being 42 to get in the main draw it was the second most competitive ATP 250 all season since Doha.
-Billie Jean King accepted the role of honorary tournament chair.
+Billie Jean King accepted the role of honorary tournament chairperson.

-In 2022, with the Asia swing still cancelled due to Covid, Vallverdu again instigated the collaboration between the ATP and the San Diego Barnes Tennis Centre which was then allocated a second one year 250 tournament license to be held post US Open 17–25 September Vallverdu again took on the position of Managing Director.
+In 2022, with the Asia swing still cancelled due to Covid, Vallverdú again instigated the collaboration between the ATP and the San Diego Barnes Tennis Centre which was then allocated a second one year 250 tournament license to be held post US Open 17–25 September.
+Vallverdú again took on the position of Managing Director.